 Modern Nursery Design for Expecting and New Parents

-Designing a nursery for your new child is always exciting.
+Designing a nursery for your child is always exciting.
 In that design, you imagine the future of your child as they learn and grow in the room.
 You consider the colors and shapes your baby will see as they look up from their crib.
 You consider the furniture you'll need and the toys your baby will enjoy the most.
-You think about learning and playing, and how they're the same for children so young.
+You think about learning and playing.
 Most of all you think about the future.

 Modern parents are embracing the idea that nursery design isn't just for infancy.
 The room you're decorating and furnishing today will shape the childhood experience of your little one as they grow from a baby to a toddler to a child in elementary years.
 You naturally want a room design that is both perfect for the baby and ready to grow up with your child as they tackle each new stage of childhood development.